 The school meets the standards in the schedule to the Education (Independent School Standards) Regulations 2014, relevant requirements of the statutory framework for the Early Years Foundation Stage, and associated requirements, and no further action is required as a result of this inspection.

 Quality of education provided

-In the junior school, the school uses its own framework to determine attainment, instead of the national framework.
+The school uses its own framework to determine attainment, instead of the national framework.